Codecademy/docs/content/general/concepts/nft/nft.md

 Creating an NFT is known as “minting”.
 Minting an NFT is the process of taking a piece of content and putting it on a digital registry.
 In this process, you are putting some critical information such as owner name, date and time on the blockchain.
 The most common blockchain for minting NFTs is Ethereum.
 A person can manage any NFTs that the person mints or owns through a crypto wallet.

-A crypto wallet is like a real wallet but it is only used to store cryptocurrencies and NFTs.
+A crypto wallet is a digital wallet used to store cryptocurrencies and NFTs.
 Minting or purchasing an NFT can only be done through a crypto wallet.
-The ownership history of an NFT is easily traceable, verifiable and can be seen by anyone.
+The ownership history of an NFT is easily traceable, verifiable and can be seen by anyone using the blockchain.

 As of now, NFTs are most popularly to prove ownership over a digital good but they have many other uses yet to be explored.